rachartier/tiny-inline-diagnostic.nvim/README.md

             -- Always show messages on all lines for multiline diagnostics always_show = false,

+            -- Trim whitespaces from the start/end of each line trim_whitespaces = false,

+            -- Replace tabs with spaces in multiline diagnostics tabstop = 4,
         },

         -- Display all diagnostic messages on the cursor line